 History of Naqsh-e Rostam

-Such is the appearance of the exterior of these rock-hewn tombs, which are no less than 72.1 ft (22 m) in height and are situated well above ground level in order to prevent violation.
-In the interior, once past the door, which is set at a high level, without any other possible access except for removable ladders, visitors will note a straight inside corridor that runs parallel to the façade and leads to three chambers large enough to house several sarcophaguses intended for the king and his family.
+The rock-hewn tombs are no less than 72.1 ft (22 m) in height and are situated well above ground level in order to prevent violation.
+In the interior, once past the door, which is set at a high level, without any other possible access except for removable ladders, visitors will note a straight inside corridor that runs parallel to the façade and leads to three chambers large enough to house several sarcophagus intended for the king and his family.

 The first tomb of this kind, made for Darius the great (522-468 BC), is situated in the middle of the rock face.
 To the left, with the same shape and size, are the tombs of Xerxes (486-465 BC) and Artaxerxes I (465-424 BC), while to the right is the tomb of Darius II (423-404 BC)